 I was a bit nervous and had no idea what to expect.
 Having been told that bees are drawn to dark objects, I decided that perhaps a white iPhone might be a better tool this day.
 However once I was dressed from top to toe in white, including white leather gardening gloves, I realized this was not on.
 No way I could operate a touch operated mobile in this get up, in fact, quite hard to work any camera.

 My bee outfit was very large and I looked hysterical.
 Maria had overestimated my height and also wanted to make sure I was well covered!
 The hat in particular wobbled around, up and down, and obstructed my camera.
-Initially the dark mesh in front of my face made me feel dizzy, but after about 20 minutes I re-adapted. – video below by Maria to illustrate this:
+Initially the dark mesh in front of my face made me feel dizzy, but after about 20 minutes I re-adapted. – video above by Maria to illustrate.